kluctl/kluctl/docs/kluctl/deployments/deployment-yml.md

 deployments:
 - path: path/to/deployment1
 - path: path/to/deployment2
-  waitReadiness: true
 ```

 The `path` must point to a directory relative to the directory containing the `deployment.yaml`.
 Only directories
 that are part of the kluctl project are allowed.
 The directory must contain a valid `kustomization.yaml`.

-`waitReadiness` is optional and if set to `true` instructs kluctl to wait for readiness of each individual object
-of the kustomize deployment.
-Readiness is defined in [readiness](./readiness.md).

 ### Includes